Things to do in Mallorca

 Visiting Mallorca on a budget?

-Get an introduction to the city, exploring its main sights, while also learning the lay of the land with the help of your local guide on a free walking tour.
+Get an introduction to the city, exploring its main sights, while also learning the lay of the land with the help of your local guide on a free walking tour in Mallorca.

 Where to go next?